A Genetic Algorithm Approach for ImageRepresentation Learning through Color Quantization: Related Work

+Image representation learning (a.k.a. feature learning) consists in automatically discovering the representations needed for object detection or classification from raw images.
+It is a set of approaches that aim at making it easier to extract useful information when building classifiers or other predictors~\cite{Bengio2013TPAMI}.
+In other words, feature learning allows to find the most suitable or discriminative representation from the raw data according to some constraint imposed by the target application.
+Thus, it is also commonly known as data-driven features because of its contraposition to engineered or hand-crafted features.

+Although feature learning has been an active research area for a long time, the development of effective techniques (mainly based on deep learning) has been boosted in the last decade mainly due to the spread use of powerful computational resources, which were motivated by the development of graphical processing units (GPUs).
+Many successful recent feature representation approaches are based on deep belief nets~\cite{Hinton:2006}, denoising auto-encoders~\cite{Vincent:2008}, deep Boltzmann machines~\cite{Salakhutdinov:2009}, K-Means-based feature learning~\cite{Coates:2011}, hierarchical matching pursuit~\cite{Bo:2011}, and sparse coding~\cite{Yu:2011}.
+Regarding image representation learning, the most successful approaches are based on the Convolutional Neural Networks (CNNs)~\cite{Krizhevsky2012nips}.

+Although, by definition, a large number of techniques perform feature learning, the term is most commonly employed by the community that develops methods based on deep learning or probabilistic graphical models.
+These methods are the basis for most of the state-of-the-art approaches for pattern recognition and computer vision.
+Despite the recent great success of these approaches, they still have several limitations, such as a large number of parameters for optimization and the difficulty in designing network architectures.

+Evolutionary algorithms are meta-heuristic optimization techniques that use mechanisms inspired by biological evolution (e.g., reproduction, mutation, recombination, and selection).
+They have been widely employed in a myriad of frameworks developed for image analysis and retrieval usually for feature fusion~\cite{TORRES2009PR} or selection~\cite{Oh2004TPAMI,Nakamura2014TGRS}.
+In the last few years, evolutionary algorithms have also been successfully employed for neural networks architecture search~\cite{Suganuma2017GECCO,Xie2017ICCV}.
+Nonetheless, we did not find other works that directly model feature learning as an evolutionary algorithm-based problem from the raw data.

-Some works developed quantization leaning using evolutive heuristics for Image Segmentation~{\cite{Luccheseyz:2001}}.
-Scheunders~{\cite{Scheunders:1996}} treats the quantization problem as global image segmentation and proposes an optimal mean squared quantizer and a hybrid technique combining optimal quantization with a Genetic Algorithm modelling~{\cite{Goldberg:1989}}.
-Further, the same author~{\cite{Scheunders:1996}} presents a genetic c-means clustering algorithm (GCMA), which is a hybrid technique combining the c-means clustering algorithm (CMA) with Genetic Algorithm.
-Lastly, Omran et al.~{\cite{Omran:2005}} developed colour image quantization algorithm based on a combination of Particle Swarm Optimization (PSO) and K-means clustering.
+In this work, we propose to learn image features from images via genetic algorithms by color quantization optimization.
+Some works developed quantization learning using evolutive heuristics for image segmentation~\cite{Luccheseyz:2001}.
+Scheunders~\cite{Scheunders:1996} \rtorres{handles} the quantization problem as global image segmentation and proposes an optimal mean squared quantizer and a hybrid technique combining optimal quantization with a Genetic Algorithm modelling~\cite{Goldberg:1989}.
+Further, the same author~\cite{Scheunders:1996} presents a genetic c-means clustering algorithm (GCMA), which is a hybrid technique combining the c-means clustering algorithm (CMA) with Genetic Algorithm.
+Lastly, Omran et al.~\cite{Omran:2005} developed colour image quantization algorithm based on a combination of Particle Swarm Optimization (PSO) and K-means clustering.